Fantasy role playing rules

 In most rpg's you play a hero who, although he starts out as a lowly bod, generally manages to climb the tradesman's ladder (if not the social one!).
 In order to be fair to the players' expectations there must be no undue advantage to the budding heroes that allow them to get away with murder (pun intended), thus spoiling the fun as they seem invincible.
 However, characters with an extremely short lifespan are also not enjoyable; so how do we strike the right medium?

-Hero points as a concept in Torg work very well and can be adapted with a little work to be even better.
+Hero points as a concept in Torg (and now Serenity) work very well and can be adapted with a little work to be even better.
 They can apply both as luck in battles or training, whereby heroes pick up many skills without the laborious years of dedication that are normally required for the average man in the cobbleway.

 Thus in one fell swoop we have swept away the restricting and tired old concept of levels and introduced the luck of the gods.